zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

 Data retrieving:
   -u, --upload=addr     Upload a datablock (see also: --size).
+                        It is also possible to use address ranges.
+In that case, multiple --upload parameters are allowed.
   -s, --size=num        Size of the data block to upload (Default is 2).
   -x, --hex             Show a hexadecimal display of the uploaded data.
                         This is the default format, see also --bin, --ihex.